Digit-Partitioning Primes and the Alignment Formula

 See the three mechanisms.
 Each one different, each one clean.

 ./nfield field 11 # complement pairs.
 Digits sum to 9.
-The tightest possible fit.

-Now cross the boundary.
+Now cross the last seat.

 ./nfield field 17 # sixteen remainders.
 More doubles.